Dorset is one of the UK’s most visually appealing counties! It’s a popular holiday destination for walkers and seaside enthusiasts alike.

 Dorset is a popular retirement resort.
 What’s interesting, however, is that people living in the county are thought to have an extended life expectancy of more than two years over the national average!

-Do you know any fun or interesting facts about Dorset that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Dorset?
+Share them in the comments below!